satyndragautam/accounting-analytics/README.md

 <hr>
 <br>

-Please Note: The hands-on-experience and exercises were done using speadsheets.
+Please Note: During this program, there were multiple exercises and projects done using speadsheets.
 I will add them here in this repo for a better visibility in upcoming months.